sous-chefs/php/README.md

 - `:install`: Install a pear package - if version is provided, install that specific version
 - `:upgrade`: Upgrade a pear package - if version is provided, upgrade to that specific version
 - `:remove`: Remove a pear package
-- `:purge`: Purge a pear package (this usually entails removing configuration files as well as the package itself).
-With pear packages this behaves the same as `:remove`
+- `:reinstall`: Force install of the package even if the same version is already installed.
+Note: This will converge on every Chef run and is probably not what you want.
+- `:purge`: An alias for remove as the two behave the same in pear

 #### Properties